ryndrb/dota2bot/README.md

 - ***Items***
     - Bots will sell items on the fly in Turbo Mode
     - Item progressions (some need changing)
-    - Removed most Halberd and Crimson Guards (bots sucks at playing around these items)
+    - Reduced most Halberd/Crimson Guards/Aura items (bots sucks at playing around these items).
+They're OP; A lot of what makes the bots 'harder' in Beginner AI.

 - ***Plan To "Fix/Add/Improve" (if possible)***
     - ***Fix***